 The main problem with retrospective attribution is that it’s technologically impossible to deterministically stitch user journey across multiple browsers and devices due to different cookies and the latest privacy regulations (ITP, GDPR, iOS tracking restriction).

 For example, a user might click on an ad on Facebook, and Facebook mobile browser will open up.
 This browser has its own unique cookie, so if the customer will decide to make a purchase on another device or browser, for any marketing analytics system this will be a completely new user.

-This is why behaviour-based attribution is much more accurate when analyzing campaign and channel performance.
+This is why behaviour-based approach is much more accurate when analysing campaign and channel performance.

 The True Value of Upper Funnel Campaigns

-If we compare Machine Learning approach to attribution versus the standard Last-Non-Direct-Click, we can see a massive difference to how many conversions each model attributes to each channel.
+If we compare a Machine Learning approach to attribution versus the standard Last-Non-Direct-Click, we can see a massive difference in how many conversions each model attributes to each channel.

 If we only look at this data, one might conclude that social campaigns on Facebook are not working and the company is wasting a lot of money bringing 128,131 sessions to the website and getting only a few conversions.

 However, according to Machine Learning, these Facebook campaigns are actually bringing in almost 237 conversions with the Cost of Sale as low as 2%.
-According to this, the marketing manager should put even more money in Facebook.
+According to this, the marketing manager should invest even more in Facebook.

-Why this massive difference?
+Why it is such a big difference?
 LNDC model only takes into account direct conversions where the user comes to the website and buys directly.